How to Net Over $1 Million a Year Wholesaling Real Estate

 “I remember he told me, ‘Don’t tell anybody about this property.
 We’ll have the money in escrow in a week.’
 I [thought to myself], ‘Wow this is amazing.’
 I never thought that I could get this type of deal done.”

-This deal was completed in late 2012 and Matt’s been grinding at the business ever since.
-In fact, in 2016, he made over $1 million in profit!
+This deal was completed in late 2012 and Matt’s been grinding at the wholesale property business ever since.
+Again, in 2016, he made over $1 million in profit!

 How to Find Buyers

-Traditional wholesaling advice tells you to build a massive buyer’s list, which Matt did.
+Traditional wholesale property advice tells you to build a massive list of buyers who want to find wholesale real estate properties, which Matt did.
 However, he discovered that he was wholesaling the majority of his deals to a tiny portion of his buyers.
 “I hear a lot of people saying, ‘Go out and build your cash buyer’s list and get 500 names.’
 I did that, but I think the honest truth is most of us do our deals with two or three guys.
 That works for me.
 I’ve got a huge cash buyer’s list, but I’m consistently showing my deals to two or three investors that I have.”

 “He got into the real estate business a little bit before me… A few years ago, I found out that they were buying properties to buy as rentals or flips, so it was kind of an easy partnership, if you will, because we had some history and known each other.”